 - Elected or appointed leadership positions help in school, the community, or workplace.
 Only those positions in which students were directly responsible for directing or motivating others will qualify.

 - Community Service done outside of school which was done for the betterment of others or the community where no compensation was given.
 Activities must be distinct from both Extra-Curricular and Leadership Activities.

 Each of the above must be corroborated by a non-family adult who is familiar with the student’s achievement/work in each of the aforementioned categories.
-The Faculty Advisory Board will review each student’s application, after which time follow-up interviews will be scheduled for those students whose applications have been approved.
-Final decisions for candidacy is made by the Faculty Advisory Board.Any questions regarding the requirements or National Honor Society in general can be directed to Mr. Almeida, NHS advisor.
+The Faculty Advisory Board will review each student’s application and make a decision about whether to accept the student.
+An interview with the student and Faculty Advisory Board may be necessary if the Board has any questions about the student's application.
+Final decisions for candidacy are made by the Faculty Advisory Board.Any questions regarding the requirements or National Honor Society in general can be directed to Mr. Almeida, NHS advisor.
 You can email him at AlmeidaR@lincolnps.org.